 Go to the Lessons List under Manage then Lessons.

-- Enter a name for the lesson the click "Create Lesson".
-This will being you to the Lesson Editor.
+Enter a name for the lesson the click "Create Lesson".
+This will bring you to the Lesson Editor.

 Velpic Module Editor